-We consider the MPLS over Optical Transport Network (OTN) as a multilayer network architecture, where label switching routers (LSR) making up the MPLS layer are directly attached to optical cross-connects (OXC) belonging to the optical layer.
+T HE CONSIDERED MPLS over Optical Transport Network (OTN) represents a multilayer network architecture, where label switching routers (LSR) making up the MPLS layer are directly attached to optical cross-connects (OXC) belonging to the optical layer.
 In the optical layer, optical cross-connects are interconnected with point-to-point WDM links in a mesh topology.
-The interconnection between routers in this architecture is provided by circuit-switched, end-to-end optical channels or lightpaths.
+The interconnection between routers in this architecture is provided by circuit-switched, end-to-end optical channels or lightpaths [1].
 A lightpath (LP) represents a sequence of fiber links forming a path from a source to a destination router together with a single wavelength on each of these links.
-The OXCs can switch wavelengths between fiber links without undergoing optoelectronic conversion.
-A lightpath must be assigned the same wavelength on each link on its route, unless the OXCs support the wavelength conversion capability.
-The set of lightpaths established in the network makes up a logical network topology.
-IP traffic in the form of label switched paths (LSP) is carried in the network over this logical topology using a single or multiple logical hops.
-Fig. 1 shows an example of the MPLS over OTN.
+The OXCs can switch wavelengths between